omegat-org/plugin-skeleton/README.md

 ## FatJar

 OmegaT considered a plugin is a single jar file.
 If it is depend on some library, you should ship your plugin with these library.
 It is why skelton generate FatJar, single jar with all runtime dependencies without provided by OmegaT distribution.

+## Where is a built artifact?

+You can find distribution files in `build/distributions/*.zip` and `*.tgz.` Also you can find jar files at `build/libs/`

+## Test report

+You can see test result report at `build/reports/` with your favorit web browser.

 ## Install